Search our list of sponsoring agencies to see if one is located near you.

 The e-Commerce system should be available every day except during daily scheduled maintenance which occurs from 3:45AM (CST) until 8:00AM (CST).
 Questions can be directed to the Bursar's Office staff by e-mailing email@example.com or by calling (504) 865-2388.

 View grades, transcripts, and account summaries, find out your Loyola email address, and change mailing and e-mail addresses using the online Loyola Online Records Access (LORA) service.
 To log in, go to LORA, click on “Login to Student Services (LORA),” then follow the directions that appear on the screen.

 Go to the Monroe Library’s Distance Learning page or to the LIM Guide to Written Theological Reflection on the LIM documents page.
 Also helpful is the Off-campus Electronic Product Troubleshooting page which explains how to access electronic resources from off-campus with your Gmail user name and PIN.
-Get answers to questions about Blackboard and eSubmission of assignments here.
+Get answers to questions about Canvas and eSubmission of assignments here.